AppleMark

 Performed at Bloomsbury Theatre, London WC1

-File written by Adobe Photoshop 4.0One Night or Day A short film inspired by an evocative passage in Krapp's Last Tape by Samuel Beckett, recalling the end of a love affair on a lake.
-Elements of his short narratives Stirrings Still and One Evening are also present.
+File written by Adobe Photoshop 4.0One Night or Day A short film inspired by an evocative passage in Krapp's Last Tape recalling the end of his love affair on a sunny lake distant years ago.
+Krapp's apparent attachment to this segment of his tape/life, to which he returns to listen again at the ending, is ironic and deeply moving.
+Elements from Beckett's File written by Adobe Photoshop 4.0short stories Stirrings Still and One Evening are also incorporated in the narraive.

-The camera follows the old man's real or imagined journey.
+The camera follows the old man's real or imagined journey to the lake.
 Shot in black and white with an Arriflex 16mm camera.

 Key Passages from Krapp's Last Tape, Stirrings still, One Evening